TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/DRAFT_Readme.md

 ## Preliminary Data Processing
-### Entity Relationship Diagram
-#### (A map of the realtionships within our database)
-* The data we were looking to extract was spread over nine different sheets within the MS Excel file that contained the entire Food Atlas.
+The data we were looking to extract was spread over nine different sheets within the MS Excel file that contained the entire Food Atlas.
 We extracted each sheet as a separate pandas dataframe and then exported each dataframe to a separate csv file without doing any further processing within pandas.

 ```
 {